 We may want to lay or work on a pipe in land that you own or occupy.
 We have statutory powers to do this and have rights of entry to the land to lay and maintain the pipe.
-We'll always try to fit in with owners' or occupiers' reasonable requirements and act in accordance with our Code of Practice for the Exercise of Pipe-Laying Powers, available online at southernwater.co.uk/Media/Default/PDFs/CodePracPipeLaying.pdf.
+We'll always try to fit in with owners' or occupiers' reasonable requirements and act in accordance with our Code of Practice for the Exercise of Pipe-Laying Powers.